Giuffre v. Prince Andrew: Settlement

 On February 15, 2022, it was announced in a joint statement that both parties had reached an out-of-court settlement, which included Andrew making a substantial donation to Giuffre's charity.
-Giuffre's lawyer, David Boies said the settlement, "does not in any way insulate him from any criminal liability that would otherwise exist", and that Giuffre did not sign a non-disclosure agreement (NDA).
+Giuffre's lawyer David Boies said that the settlement "does not in any way insulate him from any criminal liability that would otherwise exist", and that Giuffre did not sign a non-disclosure agreement (NDA).
 A number of reports suggested that there must be an NDA, though it could only be in place until after the Queen's Platinum Jubilee.
 It later reported that both parties had signed an agreement to remain silent about the case and financial deal during the Queen's Platinum Jubilee, but the gagging clause reportedly expired in February 2023, meaning that Giuffre could have started talking about the alleged abuse.
 The specific terms of the agreement are not known.

+The settlement placed a gagging order on Andrew: he could no longer deny he had raped Giuffre or repeat the claim that he had no memory of meeting her.

 Even though the amount of money set to be given by Andrew to Giuffre has not been officially disclosed, The Daily Telegraph estimated that it could be as high as £12 million ($16.3 million), with the Queen partly funding it by giving £2 million to Giuffre's sex trafficking charity.
 The Prince of Wales – now King Charles III – was reported to have agreed to lending the bulk of money to Andrew, which he was required to pay back after selling his Swiss chalet.
 Failure in paying back the loan would result in a deduction from his share of inheritance from the Queen.
 On March 8, 2022, the BBC reported that the settlement had been paid but the amount remained undisclosed and it was still not clear how Andrew paid it.
 It was noted in the stipulation of dismissal that each party would "bear her/his own costs and fees".
-In August 2022, The Sun reported the settlement figure to be around £3 million, much lower than the values initially reported.
+In 2026, media outlets reported the Queen and Prince Philip had loaned Andrew £7 million and £3 million respectively to cover the settlement, with Charles lending him £1.5 million - which the king denied - and Andrew had not repaid any of the money.
+Repayment money was to have come from the sale of Andrews' £19 million chalet in Verbier, but its sale made little money as it was heavily mortgaged.